mobashgr/WeLT-impact-on-BioNEL/named-entity-recognition/README.md

     --do_predict \
     --overwrite_output_dir
   ```
-## Usage example for predicting disease entities using WELT
+## Usage example for predicting disease entities using WeLT
 This is an example of fine-tuning `NCBI-Disease` over `BioBERT` using an `WELT` fine-tuned model on HF
 ```bash
 cd named-entity-recognition